-More Canadian writers were beginning to emerge.
+More Canadian writers were beginning to emerge in the 1920s.
 A group of McGill university poets became known as "the Montreal group" - F.R.
 Scott, A.M.
 Klein, Leo Kennedy and A.J.M.
 Smith.
 Quebecois writers like Ringuet and Alfred Desrochers focussed mainly on describing rural life in the twenties and Ringuet's novel, Thirty Acres, was the first to describe Quebec farm life realistically.
 Stephen Leacock was writing humourous essays and Mazo de la Roche published her romantic epic, Jalna, in 1927.

 The Bluenose was launched in Lunenburg, Nova Scotia in 1921.
 This schooner was a prize winner both as a racer and a fishing vessel for almost 20 years.
 Its image is on the back of the Canadian dime.